dcnieho/GlassesViewer/manual.md

 ![](screenshots/033.png)

-To remove a coding, press the zero (0) key on the keyboard.
+To remove a coding, press the key corresponding to the active code (4 in this case) again on the keyboard.

 ![](screenshots/032.png)